Canada Revenue Agency: Arbitrary assessments

 If a taxpayer does not file a tax return on time, the CRA may first send a request, like a reminder, to the taxpayer asking them to file the outstanding return.
 This first letter is called TX11.
 If the taxpayer still does not file the return, the CRA may send a second letter demanding that the return be filed.
 This second letter is called TX14.
 After that, a third letter, TX14D, could be issued, normally by registered mail, or could be delivered personally by a non-filer officer.

 If a return is not filed after the computer-generated letters, such as TX11 and TX14, a non-filer officer could arbitrarily prepare a tax return for the taxpayer, normally generating a larger tax bill than what the taxpayer would expect.
 A notice of assessment under subsection 152(7) of the Income Tax Act will be issued.
 This 152(7) assessment is commonly known as an arbitrary assessment.
 Collection actions may follow.
 The taxpayer could file an amended tax return to reduce the tax bill.
 Once amended returns are filed, an audit is normally triggered.

 If a non-filer officer determines that insufficient info is available for issuing an arbitrary assessment, they may refer the file to Investigations, who would then take the taxpayer to court.
 The taxpayer may be ordered by court to file the outstanding return, normally being imposed a court fine.
 If the taxpayer ignore the court order, they will be subject to contempt of court charges.

-Internal performance metrics

-Tax Earned by Audit (TEBA) is an internal performance metric used by the Canada Revenue Agency to quantify additional federal tax assessed through compliance actions such as audits and reassessments.
-Documents obtained from Access to Information request, the TEBA Explanation provides an overview of how the metric is defined and used in administrative reporting and as a performance metric for staff and executives.

-The Auditor General reports reinforce that CRA relies on taxpayer challenges to “refine” reassessments and that TEBA targets may exert pressure on CRA auditors to conclude reassessments before the fiscal year-end (March 31), resulting in a surge of audit closures during that period.